 Note: Choosing the correct category affects your entire support ticket process.
 For example, if you have an issue with the Shopify – NetSuite Integration App but select integrator.io, your ticket won't reach the proper support team (Shopify).
 Instead, it will be routed to the integrator.io team, and they will have to transfer your ticket to the Shopify team.

-You can choose a category using the dropdown or by clicking a tile.
+After navigating to the Celigo Help Center, you can click Submit ticket and choose a category using the dropdown or by clicking a tile.
 There are three types of integrator.io tiles:

 - Integrator.io: This covers any troubleshooting questions you may have about integrator.io.

 General, billing, other: This covers any general, billing, or other questions about integrator.io.

 Note: This section is meant for questions about integrator.io as a platform, not for integrator.io troubleshooting help.
 To get troubleshooting help, use the integrator.io category.